huggingface/optimum-neuron/docs/source/community/contributing.md

 # Adding support for new architectures

+With GitHub, I usually insert a blockquote.

+> **_NOTE:_** ❗This section does not apply to decoder model's inference with autoregressive sampling integrated throught [`transformers-neuronx`](https://github.com/aws-neuron/transformers-neuronx).
+If you want to add support for models supported by it, please open an issue on Optimum Neuron GitHub repo, and ping maintainers for help.

 You want to export and run a new model on AWS Inferentia or Trainium?
 Check the guideline, and submit a pull request to [🤗 Optimum Neuron's GitHub repo](https://github.com/huggingface/optimum-neuron/)!

 To support a new model architecture in the Optimum Neuron library here are some steps to follow: